kubernetes-hy/kubernetes-hy.github.io/data/part-2/4-statefulsets-and-jobs.md

             storage: 100Mi
 ```

-Note that since the containers are now inside the same pod, those share the network and the redisfiller app sees Redis in address _localhost:6379_.
+Note that since the containers are now inside the same pod, those share the network and the _redisfiller_ app sees Redis in address _localhost:6379_.

-The stateful set looks a lot like a *Deployment* but uses a [volumeClaimTemplate](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/#volume-claim-templates) to claim a volume for each pod.
+The stateful set looks a lot like a *Deployment* but uses a [volumeClaimTemplate](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/#volume-claim-templates) to claim its own volume for each pod.

 In part 1 we jumped through a few hurdles to get ourselves storage, but now we use a K3s-provided *dynamically* provisioned storage by specifying `storageClassName: local-path`